-In 2017, the Special Commission met for the second time from 16 to 24 February 2017 and produced the February 2017 draft Convention.
-In March 2017, the Council on General Affairs and Policy welcomed the very good progress made on this Project, which was confirmed as a priority for the Organisation, and decided that a third meeting of the Special Commission be held, tentatively from 13 to 17 November 2017.
-The Council took note of the Special Commission’s recommendation that a Diplomatic Conference may be convened towards the end of 2018 or early 2019.
-The Council endorsed the recommendation of the Special Commission that, in preparation for the November 2017 meeting, further intersessional work on certain issues is necessary.
+In 2017, the Second Meeting of the Special Commission took place from 16 to 24 February 2017 and produced the February 2017 draft Convention.
+In March 2017, the Council on General Affairs and Policy welcomed the very good progress made on this Project, which was confirmed as a priority for the Organisation, and decided that a third meeting of the Special Commission be held.
+The Council endorsed the recommendation of the Special Commission that, in preparation for the next meeting, further intersessional work on certain issues was necessary.

 Chronology of the Judgments Project (including relevant documentation)